SethHWeidman/intro_to_cuda/demo1_hello_world/README.md

 ## Build
 1. `cd intro_to_cuda/demo1_hello_world`
 2. Clean any prior artifacts: `make clean`
 3. Build the executable: `make`.
-The Makefile now targets `--gpu-architecture compute_89`, which matches the NVIDIA L4 GPU used for these demos.
-If you are on different hardware, edit the `NVCCFLAGS` line in the Makefile (or pass your own via `make NVCCFLAGS="..."`) to match your device’s compute capability—see NVIDIA’s [CUDA GPU list](https://developer.nvidia.com/cuda-gpus) for the right values.
+The Makefile now uses `-gencode arch=compute_89,code=sm_89`, which produces native SASS for the NVIDIA L4 GPU and avoids PTX/toolchain mismatches.
+If you are on different hardware, edit the `NVCCFLAGS` line (or pass your own via `make NVCCFLAGS="-gencode arch=compute_<XY>,code=sm_<XY>"`) to match your device’s compute capability—see NVIDIA’s [CUDA GPU list](https://developer.nvidia.com/cuda-gpus) for the right values.

 ## Run
 Execute the binary after a successful build: